BlissRoms/Documentation/build-blissrom/build-guide.md

 ### Install source code tools

 Now we need to get the source code via a program named `repo`.
-The primary function of `repo` is to read a manifest file located in BlissRoms's GitHub organization, and find what repositories you need to actually build Android.
+The primary function of `repo` is to read a manifest file located in BlissRoms GitHub organization, and find what repositories you need to actually build Android.

 Create a `~/bin` directory for `repo`: